CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 **A:** There is a built in burden resistor if the output is rated in volts.
 In this case the corresponding jumper on the rear of the meter should be severed.

+##
+**Q:** When using more than 3 add-on boards, ESPHome does not work.

+**A:**
+ESPHome will run out of stack memory after using more than 15 sensors, or so.
+You will have to increase the stack memory size before compiling.
+[See details here.](https://github.com/esphome/issues/issues/855#issuecomment-903296681)

 ### **More resources:**
 * [How to flash ESPHome to your ESP32](https://esphome.io/guides/getting_started_hassio.html)
 * [Digiblur video of energy meter calibration and setup process of ESPHome](https://www.youtube.com/watch?v=BOgy6QbfeZk)